Skip to main content Skip to home page

 Physical violence

-• Hitting, punching, pushing, pulling, kicking, choking
+• Hitting, punching, pushing, pulling, kicking, choking, strangling or suffocating

 Sexual violence